 Established in 1907, the Icelandic Women’s Rights Association (IWRA) was the first formal organization of Icelandic women focusing its efforts on the struggle for political equality between men and women, as well as demanding equal access to education, political appointments and the workplace.

 The founder of IWRA was Bríet Bjarnhéðinsdóttir, a leading voice in the Icelandic suffrage movement.
 She served as the first chair of the association and held that office until 1927, when her daughter, Laufey Valdimarsdóttir, took over the post.

-In recent years, the focus of our work has been increasing women‘s representation in parliament and in leadership positions in financial institutions and large companies, combatting gendered wage inequality, increasing the number of women in the police force and the judicial system, lobbying to make gender studies a mandatory subject in secondary schools, and raising awareness about harassment and violence against women online.
+In recent years, the focus of our work has been increasing women‘s representation in parliament and in leadership positions in financial institutions and large companies, working to eradicate the gender income inequality, increasing the number of women in the police force and the judicial system, lobbying to make gender studies a mandatory subject in secondary schools, and raising awareness about harassment and violence against women online.

 Upon request by the Icelandic parliament and individual government ministers, we study and formally comment on parliamentary proposals and on other matters relevant to gender equality.